 lunar new year in hoi an vietnam

-Creative Start-up Fair in Hoi An – January 16 – 19
+Creative Craft Fair in Hoi An – February 4

-Taking place at 8 Hoang Dieu, this fair showcases handicraft products, handmade goods from around Hoi An and Quang Nam province, and creative Tet decorations.
+Taking place at 106 Bach Dang and An Hoi Park, this fair showcases handicraft products, handmade goods from around Hoi An and Quang Nam province, and creative Tet decorations.

-Hoi An’s year-end party kicks off in the Ancient Town with a ‘Spring on the Street’ dance at 7pm, followed by an art show at 11pm and fireworks above the Hoai River at midnight.
+Hoi An’s year-end party kicks off in the Ancient Town with a spring parade at 7pm, followed by an art show at 11pm and fireworks above the Hoai River at midnight.

-Boat Racing on Thu Bon River – February 2, 8am
+Boat Racing on Thu Bon River – February 12, from 9am

 Catch the excitement of a springtime boat race early in the new lunar year, when onlookers line the Thu Bon River to cheer for teams of rowers from Hoi An’s districts.